mr-kaspel/automatic-site-backup/README.md

 Database-->> Server: Getting the file database snapshot Server->> Client: Getting the file database snapshot
 ```

+### Reason for creation

+This pet-project was created for educational purposes and with possible future potential to simplify the work of creating backup copies.

 ## ✨ _Git Flow_ ✨